DavidWatkins/Dice/README.md

 ```

 ## To test the compiler
-- cd into Test Suite and run tester.sh after having compiled the compiler
+- cd into tests and run tester.sh after having compiled the compiler
 ```bash
 >make test
 ```